International Office Student Health Record

 Crawfordsville, IN 47933

 In order to provide the best possible medical care to Wabash men, it is essential that we receive complete and accurate health information from each student.
-We have enclosed a Student Health Record, which you will need to fill out completely.
+You may click on this link for the Student Health Record, which you will need to fill out completely.
 While we do not require that you have a physical examination prior to coming to Wabash, it is recommended for your overall health.
 We require that your immunizations be up to date and verified by either a physician or licensed nurse.
 You will NOT be allowed to register for classes this fall if we do not have a completed immunization record.
 We have also included information on the meningococcal meningitis vaccine.
 If you are an international student or have had exposure to tuberculosis (T.B.) we require that you receive a TB skin test (Mantoux) prior to coming to Wabash.

-The Student Health Record should be completed and brought to Wabash in August.
+The Student Health Record should be completed and mailed or faxed to Wabash Student Health Center by July 15th.
 However, you ABSOLUTELY MUST have a TB test read before leaving home and coming to campus.
 You cannot enroll without it!!
 A chest x-ray is required if the TB skin test is read as positive; induration of 5mm or greater in persons who have had recent close contact with persons with active TB; 10mm or greater who have not had close contact with persons with active TB.

 If you are planning to participate in intercollegiate athletics at the varsity level you must sign the athletic release at the bottom of the Student Health Record.
 All varsity athletes will be required to have a physical examination performed by the college physicians or the sports medicine fellow before participating in practice or competition.
 Your coach or the college trainer will inform you of the date of the physical for your sport.